viamrobotics/docs/docs/how-tos/train-deploy-ml.md

 Repeat this with all images.

 You can add one or more bounding boxes for objects in each image.
 {{< /expand >}}

-To determine a descriptive state about an image, add tags.
+Determining a descriptive state about an image.
+For example, you may wish to know whether an image of a food display is `full`, `empty`, or `average` or whether the quality of manufacturing output is `good` or `bad`.
+In this case, add tags to describe your images.

 {{< expand "For instructions to add tags, click here." >}}
 To tag an image, click on an image and select the **Image tags** mode in the menu that opens.
 Add one or more tags to your image.